Shajar87/Python-Projects/Zomato Bangalore Restaurants EDA README.md

 - **Data Visualization:** Utilized various visualization techniques, such as histogram, bar plot, scatter plot, donut chart, and boxplot to explore the data and gain insights.

 - **Analysis by Categories:** Analyzed the distribution of ratings, votes, and costs based on different categories such as location, online order availability, and book table service availability.
-This allows us to understand variations and preferences across different segments.
+This allows us to understand variations and preferences across various segments.

 - **Extraction of Insights:** Extracted meaningful insights from the EDA results, such as popular cuisines, the impact of online ordering and table booking on ratings, customer preferences based on location, and cost distributions.
 These insights form the basis for making recommendations to any typical customer or a person who wants to open a new restaurant in the city.